-Now we are at the last stop on this driving holiday, so we take the opportunity to finish with some nature and fresh air in the ski resort Mont Tremblant.
+Now we are at the last stop on this road trip, so we take the opportunity to end with some nature and fresh air in the ski resort Mont Tremblant.
 Mont-Tremblant is a well-planned ski resort that is well attended every late summer jazz festival.
 There are plenty of activities here all year round, summer offers hiking, tobogganing, mountain biking, climbing, fishing and horse riding.
 We had two really good days here, when we were also lucky enough to fit in the jazz festival.
 So the days were filled with adventure and the evenings with the sounds of jazz.

 Don't miss out on making your own maple syrup lollipop!
 Hot maple syrup is poured over cold snow, which solidifies in the cold so you can roll it up on a stick.
 Very much Quebecois!